StartSteps-Digital-Education-GmbH/Healthcare_Management_System/README.md

 ## Step 15: Create Appointment Microservice

-The Appointment microservice will handle all operations related to appointments and manage associations with the Doctors and Patients services. in your main branch
+The Appointment microservice will handle all operations related to appointments and manage associations with the Doctors and Patients services.

+**in your main branch:**

-Define Appointment Schema with Mongoose
+- Define Appointment Schema with Mongoose

-Create CRUD Operations
+- Create CRUD Operations

-6. Test the Appointment Microservice
+- Test the Appointment Microservice
-Run the Appointment service, and use a tool like Postman to test the CRUD endpoints for managing appointments:
+- Run the Appointment service, and use a tool like Postman to test the CRUD endpoints for managing appointments:

-POST /appointments: Create an appointment.
+-   POST /appointments: Create an appointment.
-GET /appointments: Retrieve all appointments.
+-   GET /appointments: Retrieve all appointments.
-GET /appointments/:id: Retrieve a specific appointment by ID.
+-   GET /appointments/:id: Retrieve a specific appointment by ID.
-DELETE /appointments/:id: Delete an appointment by ID.
+-   DELETE /appointments/:id: Delete an appointment by ID.

 **_Happy coding!_** 👩‍💻 😊